-Costs of entertainment, amusement, diversion and social activities, and any costs directly associated with such activities (such as tickets to shows or sporting events, meals, lodging, rentals, transportation and gratuities) are unallowable.
-Travel, meal and hotel expenses of grantee employees who are not on travel status are unallowable.
+Costs of entertainment, amusement, diversion and social activities, and any costs directly associated with such activities (such as tickets to shows or sporting events, meals, lodging, rentals, transportation, and gratuities) are unallowable.
+When costs typically considered as entertainment are necessary to accomplish the proposed objectives, they must be included in the budget and justified in the budget justification.
+Travel, meal, and hotel expenses of grantee employees who are not on travel status are unallowable.
 See also 2 CFR §200.438.